25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 - To update the state we should always use the React provided function called `this.setState({})`.
 It takes the new values of the state

-- This is because React uses `this.setState({})` method to track the changes happening to the state of the component.
+- This is because React uses `this.setState({})` method to track the changes happening to the state of the component

-- Whenever **component's internal state changes** the **component is rendered again**, so to avoid this the state changes need to be kept to minimum.
+- Whenever **component's internal state changes** the **component is rendered again**, so to avoid this the state changes need to be kept to minimum

 - `this.setState({})` will only update the state values that are passed as the parameter and the rest remain unchanged